 Do you believe that the test result ought to get accepted because it is scientific and accurate?

 Regardless of the machine’s test reading, will you still presume my client innocent until proven guilty?

-Do you believe that a police officer has probable cause to arrest someone for driving under the influence merely because the person had the odor of an alcoholic beverage on his breath and was driving a car?
+Do you believe that a police officer has probable cause to arrest someone for driving under the influence merely because the person had the odor of an alcoholic beverage on their breath and was driving a car?

 Have you had any friends, relatives, or acquaintances arrested for DWI?